pulp-platform/padrick/docs/config_file.rst

 * the unary operators '+', '-'
 * braces '()' to indicate associativity
 * integer literals
-* the loop variable ``i`` (a variable that starts counting from 0 during vector expansion and incremets by one for every instance copy).
+* the loop variable ``i`` (a variable that starts counting from 0 during vector expansion and increments by one for every instance copy).

 E.g.